 Whether you’ve booked a private cabin retreat with Pocono Mountain Rentals or an elegant and accessible guestroom at the magnificent Skytop Lodge, handicap accessible hotels and places to stay in the Poconos offer wheelchair friendly spaces and amenities, from parking to lodging.
 Mount Airy Casino Resort provides easy access for guests in wheelchairs to get from the parking areas to the hotel and casino entrance, as well as accessible guest rooms and electronic scooters available for rent (subject to availability).
 Be sure to contact properties directly for more information as you book your stay, so that they can tailor your visit to your needs.

 Hoping to get some pool time in your vacation?
 Our region's impressive waterpark resorts feature lifts and zero-depth entries to create splash spaces for everyone.
-Discover the brand-new expansion at Great Wolf Lodge or enjoy the tropical temperatures any time of year at Kalahari Resorts & Conventions or Camelback Lodge and Aquatopia Indoor Waterpark.
+Discover the brand-new expansion at Great Wolf Lodge or enjoy the tropical temperatures any time of year at Kalahari Resorts & Conventions or Camelback Resort and Aquatopia Indoor Waterpark.

 Family Fun for Everyone